 The university also has the only submarine laboratory in the world, called Aquarius, located 60 feet deep and six miles from the coasts of Key Largo, for marine habitat research.

-Professor Mike Heithaus, dean of the College of Arts, Sciences and Education, told DIARIO LAS AMÉRICAS that “this laboratory is the only place on the planet where marine scientists can live among their research and conduct topics on marine life, among other issues.”
+Dean Michael Heithaus told DIARIO LAS AMÉRICAS that “This laboratory is the only place on the planet where marine scientists can live among their research and conduct topics on marine life, among other issues.”

 To read more on FIU’s innovation throughout the years, click on Diario Las Americas.